Hearen/LeetcodeInC/README.md

 # LeetcodeInC
-All solutions to the problems in Leetcode will be coded in C99 enclosed with critical comments.
-And all the solutions will be as much diversified as possible meantime remain its performance and conciseness.
+All solutions to the problems in Leetcode will be coded in C99 or C++11 enclosed with critical comments.
+And all the solutions will be as much diversified as possible while meantime keep their efficiency and conciseness.

 #### basic
 This part is mainly related to some basic fundamental problems which should be mastered smoothly.